NREL/resstock/measures/ResStockArguments/README.md

 **freezer_rated_annual_kwh**

 The EnergyGuide rated annual energy consumption for a freezer.
-If not provided, the OS-HPXML default (see [HPXML Freezers](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-freezers)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-freezers'>HPXML Freezers</a>) is used.

 - **Name:** ``freezer_rated_annual_kwh``
 - **Type:** ``String``